ophub/amlogic-s9xxx-openwrt/README.md

 ## Resource Description

-When making an OpenWrt system, the [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot) files used are the same files used to make an [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
-In order to avoid repeated maintenance, the relevant content is classified and placed in the corresponding resource repository, and it will be automatically downloaded from the relevant repository when it is used.
+When making the OpenWrt system, the [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot) files used are the same as those used to make the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
+In order to avoid duplicate maintenance, the relevant content is classified and placed in the corresponding resource repository, and will be automatically downloaded from the relevant repository when used.

-The `kernel` / `u-boot` and other resources used by this system are mainly copied from the project of [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit), Some files are shared by users in [Pull](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) and other projects. `unifreq` opened the door for us to use OpenWrt in TV Boxes, and was deeply influenced by him.
-My firmware has inherited his consistent standards in production and use.
-To thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
-Thanks again everyone for giving new life and meaning to the Boxes.
+The `kernel` / `u-boot` and other resources used by this system are mainly copied from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project, and some files are shared by users in the [Pulls](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of projects such as [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel). `Unifreq` opened the door for us to use OpenWrt on TV boxes, and my firmware inherited his consistent standards in production and use.
+In order to thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
+Thank you again for giving new life and meaning to the box.

 ## Other distributions

-- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` system for more boxes such as `Amlogic`, `Rockchip` and `Allwinner`, which is a benchmark in the box circle and is recommended for use.
+- [Unifreq](https://github.com/unifreq/openwrt_packit) has created `OpenWrt` systems for more boxes such as Amlogic, Rockchip, and Allwinner, which is a benchmark in the box community and recommended for use.
-- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system used in the box, which is also applicable to the relevant devices that support OpenWrt.
+- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system for use on boxes, which is also applicable to related devices that support OpenWrt.

 ## Links